The Woman in the Wood

 When the bodies of other young boys are discovered in the surrounding area the police appear to give up hope of finding Duncan alive and with Grandmother Mitcham showing little concern, it falls to Maisy to discover the truth.
 And she knows just where to start.
 The woman who lives alone in the woods.
 A woman called Grace Deville.

-Praise for Lesley Pearse
+Further praise for Lesley Pearse

-“Quintessential Lesley Pearse that will delight her army of readers” Daily Mail
+“Quintessential Lesley Pearse that will delight her army of readers”

-“Full of love, passion and heartbreak” Best
+“Full of love, passion and heartbreak”

-“Another superb tale” The Sun
+“Another superb tale”

-“Evocative, compelling, told from the heart” Sunday Express
+“Evocative, compelling, told from the heart”

 About the Author